Note: The CHSCB is currently operating in line with Working Together Transitional Guidance 2018.

-The City & Hackney Safeguarding Children Board (CHSCB) has a sub-committee which oversees and quality assures all the SCRs undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
+The CHSCB has a sub-group which oversees and quality assures all local SCRs and provides advice on whether the criteria for conducting a review has been met.
 Any professional or agency may refer a case to the CHSCB to consider whether the criteria is met for a SCR.
-The Independent Chair makes the decision of whether to instigate a SCR.
+The Independent Chair makes the decision of whether to initiate a SCR.

-After the completion of a SCR, there is n ow an expectation that final report is published in full.
+After the completion of a SCR, there is an expectation that final report is published in full.
 The report will include information on the review process, key issues arising from the case and recommendations / key issues for the CHSCB to consider.
-Additional information and guidance in relation to Serious Case Reviews can be found in the statutory guidance Working Together to Safeguard Children 2018.
+Additional information and guidance in relation to Serious Case Reviews can be found in the statutory guidance Working Together to Safeguard Children 2015.

 In addition to SCRs, the CHSCB also undertakes Multi-Agency Case Reviews.
 These reviews do not meet the SCR criteria, but are considered to offer good opportunities to identify relevant learning and ways in which multi-agency practice to safeguard children and young people can be improved locally.